Darleen Druyun

-Darleen A. Druyun (born November 7, 1947) is a former United States Department of the Air Force civilian official, Boeing executive, and convicted felon.
+Darleen A. Druyun (born November 7, 1947) is a retired Senior Executive Service official of the United States Department of the Air Force and a former Boeing employee.
 In 2004, Druyun pleaded guilty to a felony in relation to her role in the United States Air Force tanker contract controversy, for engaging in corruption while serving as Principal Deputy Undersecretary of the Air Force for Acquisition.

 Education

 Druyun graduated from Chaminade University of Honolulu and the executive education program at Harvard Kennedy School at Harvard University.

 Appointments and career

 From 1991 to 1993, Druyun was at NASA as head of procurement and chief of staff to Administrator Dan Goldin.

-From 1993 she was Principal Deputy Undersecretary of the Air Force for Acquisition, nominated by Bill Clinton.
+In 1993, she was nominated by President Bill Clinton to serve as Principal Deputy Undersecretary of the Air Force for Acquisition.
+During her subsequent career as air force procurement officer, Druyun "acquire[d] a great deal of authority", in part because she resolved several procurement failure by bending the rules.

-From 1995 Druyun introduced changes to Air Force acquisition processes, including an alternative dispute resolution process.
+Soon after her appointment to the Air Force, Druyun was investigated for her involvement in a plan to speed up payments to McDonnell Douglas for the C-17 Globemaster III airlifter program.
+Although dozens of other people involved were convicted or discharged, Druyun kept her position.
+In 1995, Druyun introduced changes to Air Force acquisition processes, including an alternative dispute resolution process.
 The "lightning bolt" changes reduced the cost of the Joint Direct Attack Munition (JDAM) program.
-Druyun was credited with saving the F-22 Raptor procurement.
+Druyun was also credited with saving the C-17 procurement.